zensum/python-avtalegiro/docs/records.rst

 'NY210088000000060000002000000000000000600170604170604000000000000000000000000000'

 For details on the semantics of each field, please refer to Nets' documentation.
-The :file:`reference` directory of the netsgiro Git repo contains the file format specifications, which is a good place to start.
+The :file:`reference` directory of the avtalegiro Git repo contains the file format specifications, which is a good place to start.